How to Build an Inclusive & LGBTQ-friendly Library for you Children

 Another great book where same sex couples are featured subtly within the story and without bringing a lot of attention to it.

 “From the time she was two years old, Jazz knew that she had a girl’s brain in a boy’s body.
 She loved pink and dressing up as a mermaid and didn’t feel like herself in boy’s clothing.
-This confused her family, until they took her to a doctor who said that Jazz was transgender and that she was born that way.”
+This confused her family, until they took her to a doctor who said that Jazz was transgender and that she was born that way.
+Jazz’s story is based on her real-life experience and she tells it in a simple, clear way that will be appreciated by picture book readers, their parents, and teachers.”

 “Matt lives in a lighthouse.
 He watches the sea every day for ships … and for his friend, Sailor.
 Rose and Felix say Sailor is never coming back, but Matt won’t give up hope.
 Surely Sailor will come back for Matt’s birthday?”